tejp/forsete-docker/README.md

 3. From assignment folder typing ```docker run --rm -it -v `pwd`:/workdir forsete``` will start forsete and enter the working directory.

 4. Type
-    - `note` to generate note.txt similarly to Forsete
+    - `note` to compile, test and generate a note.txt
     - `run a.out` to manually run the file with qemu

 5. Remove the image with `docker rmi forsete`